-The elevation uncertainty σ{elev} are fixed assumptions based on noise estimations for Envisat RA-2 und CryoSat-2 SIRAL sensors.
+The elevation uncertainty σ{elev} are fixed assumptions based on noise estimations for ERS-1/2, Envisat RA-2, and CryoSat-2 SIRAL sensors.

-5.5 Snow on Sea Ice
+5.6 Snow on Sea Ice

-In order to convert radar freeboard to sea-ice freeboard, a geometric correction has to be applied.
-For the Arctic, the W99 climatology used in SICCI Phase 2 has been replaced with a merged climatology created by AWI.
-This new snow product merges the monthly Warren snow climatology with daily snow depth from AMSR2 data, provided by the Institute for Environmental Physics of the University Bremen, over first-year sea ice, creating monthly snow depth fields.
+The sea-ice thickness retrieval from altimeter data critically depends on the knowledge of snow (depth and density) information.
+In absence of a basin-scale observational data set, we utilized climatological information from the Warren et al. 1999 (W99) snow climatology of Arctic sea ice in SICCI Phase 2.
+For the Arctic, this has been replaced with a merged climatology created by AWI.
+This new snow product merges the monthly Warren snow climatology with daily snow depth from AMSR2 data, provided by the Institute for Environmental Physics of the University Bremen, over first-year sea ice, creating monthly snow depth fields of snow depth and density parametrizations.